By Kap Choi, BlueBotics

 Although compliance with the standard is not mandatory, it will likely help boost the adoption of robotics by end-user companies.

-“The ability to have multiple robots from different vendors operating in the same environment —as the market matures, this is going to happen,” said Tom Ryden, executive director of MassRobotics, in Robotics 24/7 article.
+“The ability to have multiple robots from different vendors operating in the same environment —as the market matures, this is going to happen,” said Tom Ryden, executive director of MassRobotics, in a Robotics 24/7 article.
 “If you have a robotic forklift and a floor cleaner, how can they talk to each other?”

 MassRobotics rolled out Version 1.0 of the interoperability standard in May 2021.
 Since this version is complete, any automated vehicle manufacturer can implement it.
 The documentation is available on GitHub.